All Episodes

 Okay.

-Where are you calling from, sir?
+Where are you calling from?

-I'm calling from Jamesville, Wisconsin.
+I'm calling from Janesville, Wisconsin.

 All right.

-And then the other thing is, If they find this astronomer with his ass kicked, they won't know that he's done it because he hasn't given up his name publicly.
+And then the other thing is if they find this astronomer with his ass kicked, they won't know that he's done it because he hasn't given up his name publicly.

 Well, yeah, but he has said that he had six good prints off of that roll of film.